Richard Nasser | Founder Profile

 What should homeowners know before choosing a roofing contractor?

-Homeowners should choose a roofing contractor who can explain the inspection, document the evidence, show the standard, identify what is known and unknown, and make the roof decision easier to verify.
-Confidence is not a roof file.
-Documentation is.
+Homeowners should choose a contractor who can explain the inspection, document the evidence, identify what is known and unknown, and make the roof decision easier to verify.

 Important note: This page is company background, founder profile, roofing education, and service information.
 It is not legal advice, public adjusting advice, engineering advice, insurance coverage advice, or a guarantee of claim approval.